All Episodes

 You're ahead of me.

-You text me at two in the morning with ideas that are proven right by Dawn, but I would never have heard of them.
+You text me at two in the morning with ideas that are proven right by dawn, but I would never have heard of them.

-Yeah, by the way, that's Dr. Oz pretty much calling you're a friendly host a loser.
+Yeah, by the way, that's Dr. Oz pretty much calling your friendly host a loser, which is all true.

 I plead guilty to the above.

-Um, but uh we've had some of our best conversations at two or three in the morning, Dr. Oz, as this has all gone through.
+But we've had some of our best conversations at two or three in the morning, Dr. Oz, as this has all gone through.

-Um, so I what I really want to set up though for people, and I I it it just seems so random and so odd, and it's like here, there out of anywhere that somebody can get this sometimes.
+All right, so what I really want to set up, though, for people, and it just seems so random and so odd.

 Why is that?

-But imagine little spikes on the dis on a sphere, and those spikes have the unique ability to unlock doors in your nose, cells that are that can be influenced.
+And those spikes have the unique ability to unlock doors in your nose, cells that can be influenced.

-And when they unlock those cells, they get into them and they rapidly get the cell to reproduce these virus particles, and then of course they explode and off they go.
+And when they unlock those cells, they get into them and they rapidly get the cell to reproduce these virus particles.

-Now the current version of the virus is a little different from the one that hit China initially.
+Now, the current version of the virus is a little different from the one that hit China initially.

 Stay right there.

-Somebody finds out, like the president, the first lady late last night, they have this.
+Somebody finds out, like the president, the first lady, late last night, they have this.

 We'll get a couple of calls the next half hour.

-If you have a question for Dr. Oz, quick break.
+800-941 Sean, if you have a question for Dr. Oz, quick break.

 We'll come back on the other side.

-The other news of the day we'll get to as well, uh, as we're only 32 days away from you being the ultimate jury.
+The other news of the day we'll get to as well, as we're only 32 days away from you being the ultimate jury.

 Straight ahead, Sean Hannity Show.